How to Change the Strings on your Nylon String Classical Guitar

 Learn how to change strings on your Classical (nylon string) guitar like a pro!
 This article will show you how to do a perfect string change.

-Remove just one of your strings at a time (it's really important to do these one at a time), just keep loosening the machine head until the string is completely loose, when the string is loose you can just unwind from the machine head.
+Remove your strings one at a time.
+Keep loosening the machine head until the string is completely loose.
+When the string is loose you can just unwind from the machine head.
 Complete all the steps before removing the next string.

 Pro tip - use a string winder, a string winder will make this step a lot easier and quicker

-Now that your string is loose (make sure its really loose) you can remove the string from the machine head by pulling the string through the hole.
+Now that your string is loose you can remove the string from the machine head by pulling the string through the hole.

 Freeing the string from the machine heads, we can push it through the bridge to free it from the special knot unique to nylon string classical guitar.
 More on how to tie your new string in the following steps.